 These funny looking chickens are also known as “clown faced chickens” because of their funny white over-developed earlobes that distinguish their face.
 It’s closely related to the Castilian and Minorca chicken breeds, which gives it better genetics for warm climates.
 The hens lay regularly, producing large white eggs.
 They don’t like to be held and are good foragers.

 Quite rare in the United States, Egyptian Fayoumis are an ancient breed that has originated in the hot climates of Egypt’s Nile Valley.
-These slightly built chickens have upright tails, and begin laying eggs as early as 5 months.
+These slightly built chickens have upright tails, and begin laying as early as 5 months.
 They don’t do well in cold weather.
 However, they are fairly nervous in temperament and as a result, can be feather pickers if they don’t have enough room.
 They have barred feathers, and red, single combs.

 Minorcas are named after their home region, the island of Menorca, off the coast of Spain.
 They’re similar in appearance to Black Faced White Spanish chickens, and sport huge red wattles and large red combs which help their bodies stay cool.
-They are mainly bred for their eggs; they can produce up to 280 eggs a year.
+They are mainly bred for their eggs; they can produce up to 280 a year.

 Originating in the warm region of Sicily (which gives this chicken breed its name), Sicilian Buttercups are an old, heritage breed of poultry that’s rare in the USA.
 With its unique comb type and beautiful feathers, it’s a great addition to any flock needing heat tolerant chickens.